-Over the years, I have come to realise that some places are most definitely better than others for us solo female travellers.
+Over the years, I have come to realize that some places are most definitely better than others for us solo female travelers.
 Gone are the days of relying on men or groups of friends.
 Solo female travel is taking over the universe and becoming more popular than ever with adventurous women all over the globe.
 Whilst the world is not as dangerous as some people might have us think, I’m not just talking about safety.
-Some places are amazing for us solo female travellers simply because it’s easy to make friends and chill out in a comfortable environment.
+Some places are amazing for us solo female travelers simply because it’s easy to make friends and chill out in a comfortable environment.
 We all need that from time to time.

 Of course, travel is exciting and exhilarating but sometimes it’s nice to lessen our guard and be in an environment we feel easy in for a short while.
 Whether it’s your first solo adventure or you’re pretty much the professional by now, why not consider one of these amazing places for your next solo female travel adventures?

 Iceland is literally one of the safest countries in the world and the crime rate is fast heading towards zero.
 Not only is it one of the safest countries to visit, English is also widely spoken so you’re going to have no problems communicating, asking for directions or ordering food here.

 The place is so hassle-free, and locals are friendly and completely non-intimidating.
 The city is so small that you can basically walk around it, but otherwise, public transport is easy to use here.
 Plus top Travel Blogger Megan Jerrard says that Iceland is one of her favorite places in the world in the interview we did with her (read it here).

 There are so many reasons why Reykjavik would make a great stop on your solo travels.
 The Northern Lights and the Blue Lagoon to name just two, both of which are on the Jetset Bunny Top 100 Travel Adventures Bucket List.